-The Tohono O'odham Nation (TON) began administering COVID-19 vaccinations on December 23rd, 2020 according to the framework established by the Centers for Disease Control and Prevention.
-Advisory Committee on Immunization Practices, Arizona Department of Health Services, and Pima County Health Department.
-The State of Arizona distributes COVID-19 vaccines to county and tribal health jurisdictions.
-The vaccine provided to the Tohono O'odham Nation is specifically designated to immunize tribal members, TONHC patients, and persons associated with the Tohono O'odham Nation according to this framework.
-The first phase of vaccinations is for frontline health care personnel, those providing emergency medical services, and staff and residents of long-term care facilities (Phase 1A).
-Following this framework, the next phase to be immunized are frontline critical and essential workers such as teachers, essential government employees, utility staff, food and fuel providers, and members aged 75 and
+The Tohono O'odham Nation (TON) began administering COVID-19 vaccinations on December 23, 2020 according to the framework established by the Centers for Disease Control and Prevention, Advisory Committee on Immunization Practices, Arizona Department of Health Services, and Pima County Health Department.
+The vaccine provided to the Tohono O'odham Nation is designated specifically for the immunization of tribal members, TONHC patients, and persons associated with the Tohono O'odham Nation according to this framework.